Kunull/Writeups/docs/ROP Emporium/split.md

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

-When the frame is collaplsed, the `ebp` register has the value `0x6161616b` which is the ASCII representation of `kaaa` in little endian format.
+When the frame is collapsed, the `ebp` register has the value `0x6161616b` which is the ASCII representation of `kaaa` in little endian format.

 Let's find the offset of this value in our cyclic pattern.

 ```
-pwndbg> cyclic -l 0x61616166
+pwndbg> cyclic -l 0x6161616b
-Finding cyclic pattern of 8 bytes: b'faaa' (hex: 0x61616166) Found at offset 40
+Finding cyclic pattern of 8 bytes: b'kaaa' (hex: 0x6161616b) Found at offset 40
 ```